Rau's Respiratory Care Pharmacology Elsevier eBook on VitalSource, 10th Edition

 Appendix A: Answers to Self-Assessment Questions and Clinical Scenarios Appendix B: Units and Systems of Measurement Appendix C: Acceptable Mixtures of Most Commonly Prescribed Respiratory Care Drugs Glossary of Selected Terms Drug Index Abbreviations

-Douglas S. Gardenhire, EdD, RRT-NPS, FAARC, Georgia State University, Atlanta, GA
+Douglas S. Gardenhire, EdD, RRT-NPS, FAARC, Chair and Clinical Associate Professor, Department of Respiratory Therapy, Lewis School of Nursing and Health Professions, Georgia State University, Atlanta, Georgia